 “Ephraim and Dot” spans a long period of time starting in the TOS era and ending during Star Trek III, but to avoid spoilers and ensure the references make sense to the viewer, I placed it after Star Trek III.

 Prodigy’s official date of 2383 was initially confusing, but by the end of season 1 the time-travel shenanigans that had gotten us to that point had pretty much been clarified, and 2383 indeed made sense.
-It appears that the yet-unaired (and in serious behind-the-scenes flux) second season may take place largely in a different time, but I am guessing I will end up keeping it in the same place in the list as the framing device will continue to be 2383/2384-ish.
-Obviously this will be re-evaluated if necessary once we actually see what they have in mind.
+Season 2 has some timey-wimey shenanigans, but the framing device continues to be 2383/2384-ish, so we’ll keep it listed there.

 Star Trek has had a great deal of incredible non-canon material over the past 50+ years.
-Just some highlights include: excellent novels like Diane Duane’s Spock’s World and John M. Ford’s The Final Reflection; the articles and stories found in zines like Trek and T-Negative; decades of comic books by major companies such as Marvel; shockingly well made fan films (my personal favorite of which I won’t name here as the main creator turned out to be a sex pest); games like the influential FASA RPG from the 70’s; even bizarre side cartoons like Very Short Treks, which, while actually released by the Star Trek industrial complex, are explicitly non-canonical and should not be confused with “Short Treks” which IS canon).
+Just to name a few: excellent novels like Diane Duane’s Spock’s World and John M. Ford’s The Final Reflection; the articles and stories found in zines like Trek and T-Negative; decades of comic books by major companies such as Marvel; shockingly well made fan films and continuations (my personal favorite of which I won’t name here as the main creator turned out to be a sex pest); games like the influential FASA RPG from the 70’s; even bizarre side cartoons like Very Short Treks, which, while actually released by the Star Trek industrial complex, are explicitly non-canonical and should not be confused with “Short Treks” which IS canon.

 Many of these are well worth exploring, and even in many cases I would personally endorse them, but I have chosen to leave them off this list as the purpose of this chronology is a journey through the universe of Star Trek, and the criteria is not “what do I like enough” but “what is considered a true part of Trek continuity.”
-Having said this, keep in mind some things are of debatable continuity, as I mentioned in the section on The Animated Series, but the examples I have listed above - there’s no debate - they are non-canon.
+Having said this, keep in mind some things are of debatable continuity, as I mentioned in the section on The Animated Series, but things like those listed above - there’s no debate - they are non-canon.

-This list began as a Word document created for my friend Aubrey Chizhik to use to watch all of Star Trek after watching much of TNG and Voyager over the years.
+This list began as a Word document I created during the pandemic for my friend Aubrey Chizhik.
 Over time I tweaked it and expanded it to the point that it seemed worth posting online.
+It’s grown… a lot… since then.

 Memory-Alpha was an invaluable resource while creating this page, to confirm references and airdates.
 It is an essential resource for any Trek fan.

-This website was made with Sparkle 5, a really great website builder program for the Mac.
+This website was made with Sitely 5.6.2, a really great website builder program for the Mac.

 Looking for a similar list for Star WARS?
 The best I’ve found so far is here.
 Check it out!